energetic-it/energetic-it.github.io/_posts/2018-11-13-azure-resourcegroup-tags-copy-to-resources.md

 This [Microsoft doc page](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags) gave me the idea.

 {: .box-error}
 **Note:** Not all resources are able to hold tags.
-So in the script I added some types that gave me errors.
+So in the script it skips some resource types that gave me errors.

 Like my other blog post about tags, I used an automation account to schedule it.
 See that [post](/2018-11-13-azure-automatic-tags) for more info.